Kong/docs.konghq.com/app/getting-started-guide/2.3.x/secure-services.md

 * LDAP Authentication Advanced
 * OpenID Connect

-Authentication plugins can be configured to apply to service entities within the Kong Gateway.
+Authentication plugins can be configured to apply to service entities within the {{site.base_gateway}}.
 In turn, service entities are mapped one-to-one with the upstream services they represent, essentially meaning that the authentication plugins apply directly to those upstream services.

 ## Why use API Gateway Authentication?

-With authentication turned on, Kong Gateway won’t proxy requests unless the client successfully authenticates first.
+With authentication turned on, {{site.base_gateway}} won’t proxy requests unless the client successfully authenticates first.
 This means that the upstream (API) doesn’t need to authenticate client requests, and it doesn’t waste critical resources validating credentials.

-Kong Gateway has visibility into all authentication attempts, successful, failed, and so on, which provides the ability to catalog and dashboard those events to prove the right controls are in place, and to achieve compliance.
+{{site.base_gateway}} has visibility into all authentication attempts, successful, failed, and so on, which provides the ability to catalog and dashboard those events to prove the right controls are in place, and to achieve compliance.
 Authentication also gives you an opportunity to determine how a failed request is handled.
 This might mean simply blocking the request and returning an error code, or in some circumstances, you might still want to provide limited access.

 In this example, you’re going to enable the **Key Authentication plugin**.
 API key authentication is one of the most popular ways to conduct API authentication and can be implemented to create and delete access keys as required.